vdclab/vdclab-wiki/I-TASSER.md

 {.links-list}

 ## Notes from Users

 - Predict structure and ligand from known structures.
 - Constumisation with 3 options:
-			1- force a template.
+			1. Force a template.
-   	 	2- exclude a template.
+   	 	2. Exclude a template.
-    	3- guide for secondary structures.
+    	3. Guide for secondary structures.
 - Downloadable software.
 - Long time to run as a lot of users. (> 24h)

 ## Ease of use

 - Enter your sequence and push Run.
 - Need an e-mail and a password (auto-alocated).
 - Results easy to use and interprete.